-The biomedical engineering program at Regis College allows students to explore the fields of biology, medicine and engineering.
+The Bachelor of Science in Biomedical Engineering program at Regis College allows students to explore the fields of biology, medicine and engineering.

 In biomedical engineering, students are given opportunities to apply team-based design and hands-on active analysis.
 Along with Regis' liberal arts curriculum, students will relate subject matter in the major to other disciplines to develop important skills in communication, critical thinking, awareness and impact of contemporary domestic and international issues, and problem solving.

 The university's goal for the program is to create world-class graduates who meet the 21st century needs of biomedical-related industries.

 These innovative industries are focused on critical patient care through the use of ground-breaking medical devices and pharmaceuticals, as well as government and private consulting practices that are founded on a strong liberal arts education.
 Graduates of the Regis College biomedical engineering program will:

 Students in biomedical engineering take courses that expose them to a broad overview of the discipline.
 Students are afforded an experience to design, analyze, and build prototypes that fit their interests.
 Through the curriculum, students learn about the tools of the engineering field and are required to communicate orally, visually, and through writing their ideas to a wide audience beyond the engineering field.
 View full curriculum and requirements.

 Additionally, students are challenged to think beyond engineering and develop an interdisciplinary understanding of the sciences, project management, and government standards and regulations.
 Coursework includes a research experience or an internship in the junior or senior year, and a senior design project in collaboration with local industry partners.

 As a biomedical engineering graduate from Regis College, you can explore careers in areas such as: